devuloopers/KNet/docs/android_companion_foundation_plan.md

 # Android Companion Foundation

+> [!NOTE]
+> This is a dated 2026-08-26 foundation snapshot.
+The Android and iOS products, certificate adapters, and tunnel
+> implementations were added later.
+Use the [documentation map](README.md), current module contracts, and runtime
+> capability catalog for present status; companion/VPN remains pre-release until promoted by release evidence.

 - **Status:** Shared foundation, Compose Multiplatform Android shell, Android connectivity/certificate boundaries, and fail-closed iOS connectivity placeholders implemented; transport, complete workflow UI, and packet/tunnel backends not started